nessimsr/Getting-and-Cleaning-Data-Course-Project/README.md

 ## Files
-'CodeBook.md' contains information on the variables, data set, transformations and work that was done to tidy up the data
+'CodeBook.md' - contains information on the variables, data set, transformations and work that was done to cleand and tidy the data

 'run_analysis.R'- is the code for the R script for the project